 Put the loaves into the prepared pans and let them rise a warm oven.
 I turn my oven on for 3 minutes, then turn it off and set a timer for 30 minutes.
 If the loaves haven’t risen enough by then, I set a timer for more time.

 Baking the Loaves

 When the loaves have risen to the tops of the bread pans, turn the oven to 350 and bake the loaves for 40-45 minutes, or until they are browned.
-There is no need to remove the loaves for the preheat!
-The preheat time is included in the baking time to make things easier.

 After removing the loaves from the oven, butter the tops by rubbing a cold stick of butter over the hot loaf.
 Each loaf will use about 1/2 T. of butter.

 Wait 10 minutes before turning the loaves out onto a cooling rack.
 Oatmeal molasses bread slices much better once it’s cooled, but warm bread with butter is so delicious!

 - 2 1/2 cups warm water or milk for a softer texture